-A total of 541 lines of topographic/bathymetric (topobathy) lidar were planned.
-Lidar data was acquired from May 2016 through November 2017 using a Riegl VQ880G lidar system on board NOAA Twin Otter aircraft (N48RF, N57RF).
-The data was collected at a nominal altitude of 1,300 feet with a 50% swath overlap (planned single swath point density = 9 pt/m2).
+Three hundred Seventy lines of Topographic/Bathymetric (topobathy) lidar were acquired in June 2018 using a Riegl VQ880G lidar system on board the NOAA Twin Otter Aircraft (N57RF).
+The data was collected at a nominal altitude of 1,300 feet with a 50% swath overlap (planned single swath point density = 9 pt/m^2).